 The band’s set list included three tracks from the latest album and the remaining older cuts all complemented the sound of the newer.
 The band are releasing a re-mastering of their 1998 album Cruelty and the Beast next year so a notable addition to the set list was ‘Bathory Aria’, their longest and most complex track rarely played live if ever.
 The crowd had a mixed reaction to this, some stunned in admiration of it being played, and others who may not have been familiar with the masterpiece.
 The gig concluded with the popular track ‘Cradle to Enslave’ in which the lyrics were changed to, “the nature of the beast is fucking Camden,” which was well received.

 Filth and the band were on top form.
 His stage presence and iconic screams fit perfectly with the classical voice of Lindsay Schoolcraft.
 This is the beginning of the world tour throughout 2018 and it was a blistering start.
-Look out world, the Filth are coming for you!
+Look out world, the Filth is coming for you!